rinode/openrct2-plugin-peepsim/README.md

 # PeepSim - OpenRCT2 Plugin

 A guest control plugin for OpenRCT2.
-Select or spawn guests, move them around the park, sequence action routines, dress them up, and save everything into the park file.
+Select or spawn guests, move them around the park, sequence action routines, dress them up, and persist everything into the park file!

 ![PeepSim demo](peepsim.gif)